 Trash, Recycling & Yard Waste Regulations

 TRASH, RECYCLING AND YARD WASTE COLLECTION SCHEDULES:

-Recycling is collected on Fridays (except holidays)
+Recyclable materials are collected on Fridays (except holidays)

 Holiday Collection Schedule: